 Community Choices ProgrammeCommunity Choices is the name of Falkirk’s participatory budgeting programme, run by Falkirk Council and Falkirk Health and Social Care Partnership, investing £3m in local communities.

 Through a public vote, participatory budgeting offers a democratic way for residents to have a direct say in how public money can be used to address their priorities and invest in local, community led projects.

-Project submissions are open until Friday 2 December 2022, with grants available:
+Project submissions are currently open until 01 December 2023.

 Falkirk Health Inequalities and Wellbeing FundLaunched by Falkirk Health and Social Care Partnership in 2022, the Health Inequalities and Wellbeing Fund helps organisations widen access to community-based services which target health and social inequalities or improve health and wellbeing.